auditions

 The format of the audition will be for you to play the head, improvise on the chords/form, then play the head out.

-Play “All the Things You Are” in concert Ab (first chord is concert Fm7), “Isfahan” in concert Db (first chord is concert Dbmaj7), and “Sandu” in concert Eb (first chord is Eb7); transpose as needed for your instrument.
-If you are a vocalist, find the appropriate key for each of these tunes for your voice range and include that information with your audition info sheet when you sign up for a time to audition.
+If you are a vocalist, find the appropriate key for Out of Nowhere for your voice range and include that information with your audition info sheet when you sign up for a time to audition.
+“Up Jumped Spring” and “Freddie Freeloader” should be performed in the original keys of the original recordings (as though you were an instrumentalist).

 2) Sightread some things (be able to read and interpret notes on a staff, a leadsheet, an ensemble part, etc.)